EPM 101Planning & Budgeting

 Why Planning and Budgeting Break Down

 Planning and budgeting rarely fail because the math is wrong.
-They fail because the process does not reflect how the business actually operates.
+They fail because the process doesn't reflect how the business actually operates.

 As organizations grow, these issues compound.
-More stakeholders participate.
-More drivers influence outcomes.
-More versions proliferate.
 What was once manageable becomes fragile.

 Finance does not own the business plan, but it owns the planning process.